+• Used as RESET button:

-RESET: The Reset button is used to restore the AP's factory default settings.
-There are two ways to reset the Access Point's factory defaults:
+There are two ways to reset to the device's factory defaults:

-- Method one: With the AP powered on, use a pin to press and hold the Reset button (about 5 seconds) until the System LED becomes quick-flash from slow-flash.
-And then release the button and wait the AP to reboot to its factory default settings. - Method two: Restore the default settings from "System Tools > Factory Defaults" of the AP's Web-based management page.
+- 1) Use the Factory Defaults function on System Tools -> Factory Defaults page in the device's Web-based Utility. - 2) Use the WPS/RESET button: With the device powered on, press and hold the WPS/RESET button (more than 5 seconds) until the SYS LED becomes quick-flash from slow-flash.
+Then release the button and wait the Access Point to reboot to its factory default settings.